By John Addison (updated 7/30/10; original 4/27/10)

 Nissan LEAF is powered by 24kWh of laminated lithium-ion batteries made by the NEC-Nissan JV, which generate power output of over 90kW, while its electric motor delivers 80kW/280Nm.
 This ensures a highly responsive, fun-to-drive experience that is in keeping with what consumers have come to expect from traditional, gasoline-powered automobiles.
 The LED head lights reduce battery demand at night.

 The car includes covered connectors for 110 volt changing and 220 volt J1772 smart charging.
 Although Nissan explored the idea with Better Place of battery swapping, or a separate battery lease, neither is being offered in the United States at this time.
 In 8 hours you are good for another 100 miles with a Level 2 AC220V home-use charger; in 26 minutes you can be 80 percent charged with a Level 3 DC 50kW quick charger.
-The 440v Level 3 chargers are likely to be scare, expensive, and certainly not for home use.
+The 440v Level 3 chargers are scare, expensive, and certainly not for home use.

 The LEAF is ideal for those who can install a charging unit in their garage.
 Many drivers, however do not own a garage, so a hybrid or public transportation may be better choices.
 Over time, we will see charging available at many employers and in multi-unit dwellings such as condos and apartments.